DHL: Name origins

 Hillblom put up a portion of his student loans to start the company, bringing in his two friends Adrian Dalsey and Robert Lynn as partners, with the combined initials of their surnames as the company name (DHL).
 They shared a Plymouth Duster that they drove around San Francisco to pick up the documents in suitcases, then rushed to the airport to book flights using another relatively new invention, the corporate credit card.
 As the business took off, they started hiring new couriers to join the company.
 Their first hires were Max and Blanche Kroll, whose apartment in Hawaii often became a makeshift flophouse for their couriers.

 Domestic expansion

 In the 1970s, DHL became an international delivery company, similar to Loomis and Purolator who were the only other international courier companies at the time.
+In 1979, under the name of DHL Air Cargo, the company entered the Hawaiian Islands with an inter-island cargo service using two Douglas DC-3 and four DC-6 aircraft.
+Adrian Dalsey and Larry Hillblom personally oversaw the daily operations until its eventual bankruptcy closed the doors in 1983.
+At its peak, DHL Air Cargo employed just over 100 workers, management and pilots.

 The only major competitor in the overnight market was Federal Express (FedEx), which did not open its first international service until 1981, expanding to Toronto, Ontario, Canada.
 Nevertheless, the domestic market was extremely profitable, and DHL was the third largest courier behind FedEx and UPS.